 – Audio Precision APx555 B-Series Analyzer with 200kOhm input impedance

-– USB Source: Intel PC via ifi iGalvanic 3.0 and iUSB 3.0
+– USB Source: AMD PC via ifi iGalvanic 3.0 and iUSB 3.0

-– All measurements shown in this post are taken with USB input, XLR output, 44.1khz sample rate unless otherwise specified
+– All measurements shown in this post are taken with USB input, Balanced output, 44.1khz sample rate, Normal filter, and Tune 01 unless otherwise specified

 – Exact analyzer/filter configurations for each measurement are detailed in the full reports